Company

 Fivi Fildissi

-Fivi Fildissi is the artistic director of the non-profit cultural company Artemis Culture.
+Fivi Fildissi is the Creative Director of the cultural company Artemis Culture.

 She is a director and screenwriter and is currently working on a documentary that explores a unique natural environment and its history.
 Her short film "The Road" is an avant-garde work about a modern Diogenes.